cbreezier/cbreezier.github.io/source/_drafts/Sleep-training-the-new-plan.md

 ## Saturday 28th January
 I was determined not to make the same mistake as yesterday.
 I think he just wasn't tired.
 Today, we decided to start his bedtime at 1pm - about an hour later than the past few days.
 We had also taken him out to Eastwood and he played in the sun in the playground.
 On top of that, I made sure to tell an extra long story.
 Whatever the reason, he was able to fall asleep shortly after my story concluded, within 10 minutes.
 He fell asleep at 1:20pm.

+# Epilogue
+It's now the 25th of February, over a month since we started The New Plan of sleep training.

+He's been really good at sleeping at night, reliably within 10 minutes of entering the room and without much fuss.
+Even better, anyone can do it!
+Grandma and grandpa from both sides can put him down without problem.
+He is truly able to fall asleep independently.

+At his noon naps, it isn't quite as wonderful.
+Recently he's been napping one out of two days - every second day he just doesn't sleep.
+Perhaps his night time sleep quality is better, so the noon nap isn't needed sometimes?
+His mood is usually pretty stable on the days that he doesn't nap.
+A little bit quicker to tantrum but not obviously extraordinarily overtired.

+Throughout the night, he sleeps really well.
+He often sleeps through all the way to 5am, and then again to 8am after a quick settle.
+Usually that's because he's rolled onto the floor.
+It might also that he gets a bit cold, because he sometimes asks for his blanket.

+Other notes:
+ - in the mornings, he'll say "daddy has come into the room, daddy has finished washing the dishes", which is hilarious
+ - he always wakes up in a good mood now, and often even leaves the room by himself, muttering "bub has woken up, bub is going down the stairs" which caused me to wake up in a panic the first couple of times

+Looking back, the previous sleeping struggles feel like a rapidly fading nightmare.
+My desperate prayers from back then seem to have been answered, and more.
+I really wish we started along this path earlier - I think somewhere between the 8-14 month mark would be a good time to transition to this kind of independent sleep.